Sex, Drugs and Alcohol: As teenagers grow up, parent’s controls are being limited. Since teenager spend most of their day outside the house.

 Be a role model

 Make sure that you are setting a good example.
 You as a parent must be a role model for your teenager.
 You must show them the proper attitude or behavior before you try to lecture them or educate them.

 Set an example to your teenager before trying to educate them.
 In this way, your teenager can say or think that what you are saying is right.

 Your teenager can see what you are doing each day.
 If, they can see a proper example from you for sure they will do the same thing.

 Especially parents belonging to the same sex as their teenager carry much heavier burden.
 When it comes to setting the right example of the man or a woman that you like your teenager to turn out to be.

 You can read one of the articles that we have written on this.
-The link to the article is given here: How-To deal with teen sons – A father’s perspective
+The link to the article is given here: father and son.

 Be clear about your message

 If you are going to talk about Sex, Drugs and Alcohol to your teenager, you must have a clear message.
 Let your teenager know what your intention is, and that intention is for them to be safe from danger.

 Let your teenager know that it is for them not because you just want to prohibit them from doing such things.
 But for their overall wellbeing.